 BCIA Webinars - Did you know we offer 2 different types of webinars?
 An offering from the Clinical Update Series is a 90-minute presentation that is based on traditional continuing education and offers information on an advanced topic.
 Mentoring webinars are for those who are seeking either certification or recertification.
 These webinars are 60-minute presentations and provide 1 contact hour to review 2 case conference presentations.
 Missed a BCIA webinar?
 Click here to purchase a recording!

-July 16: BCIA will offer a webinar: Case Studies for Pelvic Muscle Dysfunction by Tiffany Lee, MA, OTR, BCB-PMD.
+July 16: BCIA Mentoring Webinar Case Studies for Pelvic Muscle Dysfunction presented by Tiffany Lee, MA, OTR, BCB-PMD.
+Register now!

 Regional Educational Opportunities